Child Protection Register (CPR)

 A DC CPR check is done to determine if an individual has a record of substantiated abuse or neglect of a child that occurred in the District of Columbia only.
 A CPR check is a civil, not a criminal, check.
 CPR results are NOT part of any national registries and must be checked separately in each jurisdiction where the applicant lived or worked.

-Click here to get the CPR check application for employment purposes
+Click here to find the application and tipsheets.

 The Child Protection Register (CPR) is one part of the background check process.
 There are four primary background checks that are done for foster and adoptive parents, childcare providers and others caring for or working with children: